YJDoc2/The-Transpiler-Project/project.md

 Now after class definition , it adds a #include for each class in the main file

 \# test17.c transpiled from test17.tpp for testing method declarations<br />
+Added method declaration printing in class header files, also added extern declaration in main file header for non-static global variables
+\# test18.c transpiled from test18.tpp for testing multiple class declaration and file generations<br />

 Added initial method declaration support in classes, More testing is required<br />

 Add basic class(structure) support, just declaring them with only variables is enough for now